shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-seller-statement.md

 ---

-# Microsoft Invest - understanding your seller statement
+# Microsoft Invest - Understanding your seller statement

 As a member who sells inventory on Xandr's platform, you receive a monthly statement indicating the amount of revenue you have earned.
 This page explains the three types of seller statements.
 Your contract terms define the type of statement you will receive.